jamalshee/javafxComboBox-Table/README.md

 }
 ````
+The get is used to get the information and the set to give the information being called

-this one extends the main application
+This one extends the main application
 ```
 public class TableCombo extends Application {